 The College has invested in the 'Text Parents' system.
-Each morning parents/carers of any pupils absent from College will receive an automated phone call/text message requesting them to provide a reason for the absence.
+Each morning parents/carers of any pupils absent will receive an automated phone call/text message requesting them to provide a reason for the absence.
 Text messages/emails may also be sent from the attendance secretary.
-There is a 'staged approach' with regards to phone calls; Attendance Officer, HOL team, office staff also have an identified cohort - identified through Attendance AIM.
+There is a 'staged approach' with regards to phone calls from the Attendance Officer and HOL teams.